iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Options:

-* --ignore-fail-on-non-empty: When using wildcards, do not fail if a directory still contains files.
+* `--ignore-fail-on-non-empty`: When using wildcards, do not fail if a directory still contains files.

 Example: